Learn to Hunt

 Personal Safety Working Near Flooded Areas

-OSHA has a fact sheet that highlights areas of safety concern associated with working in or near flooded areas.
+OSHA has a fact sheet that highlights areas of concern regarding personal safety associated with working in or near flooded areas.
 The information is available at the following website: https://www.osha.gov/OshDoc/floodCleanup.html.

 Effective immediately, Iowans can pickup their phone and call 211 with questions or concerns about the massive flooding and what steps they can take toward recovery.
 The Flood Hotline is open 24-hours-a-day, seven days a week.